Anwarvic/anwarvic.github.io/README.md

 ## MathJax

-MathJax is a JavaScript plugin used to render Latex mathematical formula in HTML, this was done easily by adding the following few lines in the `footer.html` file:
+MathJax is a JavaScript plugin used for rendering Latex mathematical formula in HTML.
+You can use MathJax easily by adding the following few lines in the `footer.html` file:
 ```HTML
 <!-- Adding MathJax -->